top of page

 Controlling logic is analogous.
 We can develop conceptual grammars to help us determine which concepts have logic that is primary, secondary, tertiary, etc. The organization of that underlying reality can inform our language.

 Thus, when I say that language is a technology that we have a responsibility to advance, I would not be met with resistance by those who arbitrarily prefer to preserve the sounds they feel comfortable with, often to the exclusion of sounds they don’t like.
-In other words, the structure of our languages allows speakers to say anything, no matter how off-the-wall it may be.
+In other words, the structure of our languages allows speakers to say anything, no matter how off-the-wall or illogical it may be.

 The LGBTQIA+ movement is an ideal example.
 These courageous pioneers are advancing our language.
 With new words, we can produce new knowledge and communicate subjective states more effectively.
 However, too many humans, ignorant of language qua technology, choose to actively resist this evolutionary responsibility.